Speedinvest Blog

 We’ve partnered with Gigs, the first telecom-as-a-service platform with custom phone and data plans that allows customers to subscribe and manage their phone plan with just a few clicks.
 They pulled in an impressive $21 million Series A to help them scale in response to growing demand.

 Elsewhere in SaaS we partnered with Legal OS.
-They’re transforming your contract library and legal expertise into a digital knowledge base with the goal of making contract drafting easy without sacrificing quality and have recently closed their Series A. And there’s Hier Foods, a startup building a digital infrastructure for local food.
+They’re transforming your contract library and legal expertise into a digital knowledge base with the goal of making contract drafting easy without sacrificing quality and have recently closed their Series A.

 “We’ve seen many outstanding SaaS companies in Germany, next to amazing applications also (and especially) in the API and dev tooling space.
 Hence we’ve decided to double down on the German market and recently increased the size of our SaaS & Infra team in Germany.
 We’re beyond excited to meet the next wave of outstanding entrepreneurs.” –– Markus Lang, Partner at Speedinvest